Physical Education

 Students opting for Physical Education at GCSE will complete the OCR course.
 The course comprises three units:

-• Applied anatomy and physiology Physical Training
+• Applied anatomy and physiology and Physical Training

 • Social-cultural influences, Sports psychology, Health fitness and well-being